Table of Contents

 Perfectionism In Children And Adults

-They either overwork themselves or withdraw from the simplest of tasks and activities.
-Common examples of perfectionist behaviors in children include sticking to tried-and-tested experiences and avoiding indulgence in new experiences like new sports or extracurricular activities.
+Perfectionists often fall into two extremes—they either overwork themselves to exhaustion or withdraw even from the simplest tasks out of fear of failure.
+In children, perfectionist behaviors commonly include a reluctance to try new things, preferring familiar experiences and avoiding new sports or extracurricular activities.

 Effects Of Perfectionism